Updated: Jun 15

 Host meeting booking

-Employees simply access Outlook in the usual way and send a meeting invitation.
+Before the meetings start, employees can simply access Outlook in the usual way and send a meeting invitation.
 Add a room and video conferencing to suit your meeting needs, all expertly managed by Condeco.
 It's a simple visitor management technique without too much learning.

 The Facilities Manager can decide how to offer meeting rooms.
 Self-serve allows employees to choose their own room.
 Facilities Managers have full administration over this process and can implement a method to suit their department and organisation.